 They wanted to demonstrate everything they had learned from the training.
 Each woman dressed up and had a specific part.
 The skit was set in a classroom where two young girls were having a disagreement.
 It went like this:

 Laura and Paula were in Early Childhood Education.
 Laura came from a home where she learned about guilt.
 Paula came from a home where she learned about anger.
 While they were playing with Paula’s doll, Laura accidentally dropped the doll and it broke.
 Paula got mad and her negative feelings told her to hit Laura.
 She told those feelings to ‘stop.’
 Laura got sad and her negative feelings told her that it was all her fault.
 She also told those feelings to ‘stop.’
 New, positive, feelings came up for Laura and told her to say sorry.
 She accepted those feelings and apologized to Paula.
 Positive feelings also came up for Paula and told her to forgive Laura.
 She accepted those feelings and the two girls remained friends.

-The eleven FFN graduates created this skit to demonstrate what they had learned in their training and how it’s okay for children to experience both positive and negative feelings – it’s how they handle those feelings moving forward that matter.
+The eleven FFN graduates created this skit to demonstrate what they had learned in their training and how it’s okay for children to experience both positive and negative feelings – it’s how they handle those feelings moving forward that matters.
 And these women now have the tools to navigate these situations as well as so much more.
-They are choosing to stand up for Early Childhood Education (ECE) and become educators so that parents have more options to choose from when it comes to taking their child to ECE.
+They are choosing to stand up for early childhood education and become childcare providers so parents have options to choose from.

 After the skit was finished, diplomas were handed out and families celebrated.
 These eleven women achieved something amazing.
 They are now educators and can help shape and develop future generations of children to be the best possible people they can be.